 Security devices and safety features such as alarms, dash-cams, immobilisers and reversing cameras could help you get cheaper car insurance.
 Since they help reduce the risk of an incident by giving you more tools to keep you safe or deter thieves, insurers may offer you a lower premium as a result.

 Further to this point, parking your car safely at night, like in a locked garage or undercover parking, can help to reduce your overall car insurance cost.
 Parking securely lessens the risk of theft, vandalism or damage from an insured weather event than if your vehicle was parked on the street.

 Always take the necessary precautions to ensure your car isn’t a target for theft.
 These include (but aren’t limited to):

-- choosing a secure, well-lit location when parking away from home (monitored parking garages are great) instead of down a dodgy laneway;
+- Choosing a secure, well-lit location when parking away from home (monitored parking garages are great) instead of down a dodgy laneway.

-Don’t: Forget to nominate drivers
+Don’t: Forget to consider age restrictions

 Don’t: Drive carelessly on the roads